elementor/wp2static/readme.txt

 = Features =

  * generates a standalone, static html copy of your whole WordPress website
- * auto-deploy to a local folder, ZIP file, FTP, S3, Dropbox, GitHub or Netlify
+ * auto-deploy to a local folder, ZIP file, FTP, S3, Dropbox, GitHub, Netlify or BunnyCDN
  * one site to unlimited export targets
  * specify extra files to include in the output (ie, dynamically loaded assets)
  * desktop notifications alert you to when exports are complete
  * multi-language support (English/Japanese currently, Spanish and Chinese in progress)
- * schedule unattended exports via the WP Crontrol plugin
+ * schedule unattended exports via the WP Crontrol plugin or by hitting the custom hook
  * realtime logs visible during / saved after export
  * asynchronous exports for some methods overcomes hosting limitations for large site exports